programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 The command `-e` specifies the translator you want to use.

 # Putting it all together with a loop
-Thus far, we have gone over the individual commands to preprocess, OCR, and translate our documents.
+Thus far, we have gone over the individual commands to preprocess, perform OCR, and translate our documents.
 This section will cover how to automate this process with a script and iterate commands over all the files in a folder.

 First, we need to open [Nano](https://en.wikipedia.org/wiki/GNU_nano) and begin writing our script.
 Nano is a freeware text editor available on Linux and MacOS.
-It is very easy to use, but has few of the editing feature you would see in [Emacs](https://en.wikipedia.org/wiki/Emacs) or [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)).
+It is easy to use, but has few of the editing feature you would see in [Emacs](https://en.wikipedia.org/wiki/Emacs) or [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)).
 Any text editor will do.
 You cannot use your cursor in Nano.
 Instead, you will have to navigate using the arrow keys and `enter`.
 Our script will be quite small, so the limited editing features of Nano will not be a problem.
 When writing longer programs, you should use more advanced text editors.
 Open Nano by typing `nano DESIRED_FILENAME` in the command line.

-The first thing you should do is enter the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+Next, you should enter in a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 This line will tell the computer what language your script is written in.
-For a BASH script, the line should be `#!/bin/bash`.
+For a Bash script, the line should be `#!/bin/bash`.

 The script we are going to write will have three parts.
-First, it will prompt you for a folder.
+First, it will prompt you to enter in a folder where your images are stored.
 Second, it will prepare, OCR, and translate the images in that folder.
-Third, it will save the transcriptions and translations to seperate folders.
+Third, it will save the transcriptions and translations to separate folders.

-To incorporate user input, simply add `read -p` followed by a prompt for the user.
+To incorporate user input, add `read -p` followed by a prompt for the user.
 For example, the following two lines of code will prompt you for the name of a folder on your Desktop and then create a variable containing the full file path of that folder.
 ```
 read -p "enter folder name: " folder;
 FILES=/Users/andrewakhlaghi/Desktop/test_dir/$folder/*